 This one can be a little more extreme because it may take more time or more gas.
 I started taking a route home from work that doesn’t have any restaurants on the route.
 There is a Walgreen’s and a gas station, but otherwise it is all residential areas.
 My old route home included Raising Cane’s, Pepperjack’s Grill, McDonald’s, Taco Johns, and a whole bunch more.
 That is without counting the 4 grocery stores and 3 clothing stores.

 This is something I recently figured out!
 Wal-Mart lets you order your groceries online and then pick them up at the store!
 It is my new favorite.
 When order them online, you set a time window to pick up up your groceries.
-This works so great for me because I can schedule to pick them up in between my two jobs!
+This works so great for me because I can schedule to pick them up when I am on my way home!
 Once they are ordered, you can download the Wal-mart grocery app.
 When your window opens, you will be able to “check in” with the app.
 This lets the employees know that you are on the way and lets them know when you get there.
 They bring out your groceries and you are done!

 I haven’t found something so efficient in forever.
 The only time I really have to go grocery shopping is on Sunday afternoons and I absolutely hate going to the store then!
 It is always so crazy busy with everyone else trying to get their groceries.
 With the new pickup, I don’t even have to go into the store, so I don’t have to worry about dealing with other people after a long week!
 There is also no impulse buying because it is already set up and ready to go with what I choose online!

 If you use this referral link you get $10 off $50 on your first pickup order!
 I will probably never go grocery shopping on a regular basis again!